 Who says a beach can’t be a car ride away?
-All around Indy are local “beaches”- aka lakes and reservoirs with shores- that are perfect day trip destinations.
-Some include boat rentals, waterparks, or even campgrounds.
-Use the IC guide below to pick out the perfect beach destination.
+There are plenty of lakes and reservoirs with beaches near Indianapolis that are perfect day trip destinations.
+Some include boat rentals, water parks or even campgrounds.
+Use our guide below to find your family’s perfect nearby beach destination.

 Cost: Free for Fishers residents; $5 for nonresidents and kids under 2 are free

-Description: This state operated recreational area on the northeast side of Monroe Lake offers electric and non-electric camping, a beach, boat rental service, a marina with gas sales and a camp store.
+This state-operated recreational area on the northeast side of Monroe Lake offers electric and non-electric camping, a beach, boat rental service, a marina with gas sales and a camp store.

 Address: 802 E Jefferson St, St Paul, IN 47272